wrenparismoe/magic-squares/README.md

 Elapsed Time: 53517500 \
 Recursive Calls: 3659

-**5. Adapted Algorithm #2:** Using the MagicSquare object class, partial column sums are updated as rows are added to the magic square.
+**5. Adapted Alg #2:** Using the MagicSquare object class, partial column sums are updated as rows are added to the magic square.
 Remaining column sums are computed by subtracting partial sums from the magic sum.
 The narrowRows method is used to remove r-permutations containing the numbers already included in the square or numbers greater than the remaining sum.
 (Works for 4 x 4 magic squares)

 3 x 3: \
 Total Permutations: 48 \